tensorflow/docs/site/en/community/contribute/code_style.md

 ### Python operations

-A TensorFlow _operation_ is a function that, given input tensors returns output tensors (or adds a op to a graph when building graphs).
+A TensorFlow _operation_ is a function that, given input tensors returns output tensors (or adds an op to a graph when building graphs).

 *   The first argument should be tensors, followed by basic Python parameters.
     The last argument is `name` with a default value of `None`.